The Ultimate 1-Day Guide to Isla Mujeres – What to Do in 24 Hours

 Follow this express itinerary step-by-step to ensure you get the very best out of your 24-hours in Isla Mujeres!

-At the end of this itinerary, I will leave an easy breakdown of optional tours available on the island, places to eat or drink, and shopping attraction that you can choose from at your own free-will.
+At the end of this itinerary, I will leave an easy breakdown of optional tours available on the island, places to eat or drink, and shopping attractions that you can choose from at your own free-will.

 It’s all the information you will ever need in one place.